peterbrowse/opw-homepage-video/README.md

 It uses spotify web api audio previews and echonest data to sync gifs to any song on spotify.

 ## Tasks
+- [	] Add in auth flow for spotify authorization code
 - [ ] Add in Spotify track request search call and return handler
 - [ ] Add in track selection call handler
 - [ ] Add in Echonest track details request handler